 Kentucky Income Tax.
-Plan benefits are generally subject to Kentucky income tax; however, plan benefits, as well as other retirement income from sources such as IRA’s, profit-sharing plans, annuities and employee savings plans (including Kentucky Deferred Compensation), will be subject to income exclusion up to the amount of $41,110.00.
-If your total retirement income is less than the exclusion, there will be no Kentucky income tax due on such income.
+Plan benefits are subject to Kentucky income tax; however, Kentucky excludes from taxation a certain amount of retirement income.
+See Schedule P in the Kentucky Income Tax forms for the exclusion amount and calculation.
 That portion of a benefit attributable to service prior to January 1, 1998 is not subject to Kentucky income tax.

 Hospital and Medical Insurance